anowacki/Seis.jl/docs/src/manual.md

 a name for the pick, its name defaults to `missing`.

-Picks can also be set using [`add_picks!`](@ref), which can take a `Dates.DateTime` to set a pick in absolute time rather than a time relative to the trace origin.
+Picks can also be set using [`add_picks!`](@ref), which can take a `Dates.DateTime` or `NanoDates.NanoDate` to set a pick in absolute time rather than a time relative to the trace origin.

 ```@repl example
 using Dates